Increased probate fees: what does this mean for you and your loved ones?

 Under the proposed changes, whilst a number of estates will no longer be required to pay a fee where they would have previously, the majority of estates where a Grant of Representation is required will have to pay up to 38.7 times more than the current probate fees.

-What if my Executor can’t afford these fees?
+What if my Executor can’t afford these increased probate fees?

 This increase will undoubtedly have an effect on the way probate fees are paid, as it is unlikely that Executors will have the funds to pay this fee upfront.
 Further consideration will have to be given as to whether banks will be granted a mandate to release probate fees straight from the deceased’s account, much in the same way as they have now for paying funeral bills and Inheritance Tax.